 Any complaint you make will be investigated and you will receive a written report from the Practice as to the outcomes of the investigations and, where appropriate, the steps taken to ensure the situation does not recur.
 We will usually reply within 10 working days depending on the nature of the complaint.

-If considered appropriate by all parties, you will be invited to attend the surgery to discuss the matter with the Practice Manager and, where appropriate, one or more of the doctors, following which you will receive a written statement from the Practice as to the discussion and the outcome.
+If considered appropriate by all parties, you will be invited to attend the surgery to discuss the matter with the Practice Manager and, where appropriate, one or more of the doctors.

 Where other parties are involved, you will be kept informed as to the steps being taken to obtain their statements.

-If you prefer you may address your complaint to NHS England or to the Healthcare ombudsman. their contact details are in the complaints leaflet, which you can download from the leaflets page on the right.
+If you prefer you may address your complaint to NHS England or to the Healthcare ombudsman. their contact details are in the complaints leaflet.
 These other bodies may wish to share information about your complaint with the local commissioning group.
 However, we are told that this would not happen without your consent.